-Welcome to the second post in our new Mastering Virtual Events series: Defining your virtual event goals and objectives!
-If you missed our first article, we encourage you to check it out.
+Welcome to the second post in our new #Eventprof Tips series: Defining your virtual event goals and objectives!
+If you missed our last post, we encourage you to check it out.
 We covered everything you need to know about planning a successful virtual event by identifying 4 key steps:

 - Developing your content